Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

 IARC = df2['IARC'].to_list()
 ```
 ## Section 8: Then checking whether a token is contained in any list and/or "flag" hazard word
-This section is rather explanatory, mostly just running a for loop and checking whether or not the tokens are listed on any of the lists within the list.csv file or hazard list mentioned in section 6 once the variable is called.
-When the variable is called the identified substance or flagged hazard token is then assigned into a list for the outputted screen.
+This section is explanatory, mostly running a for loop and checking whether or not the tokens are listed on any of the lists within the list.csv file or hazard list mentioned in section 6 once the variable is called.
+When the variable is called, the identified substance or flagged hazard token is then assigned into a list for the outputted screen.
 ```python
 check =  any(item in hazards for item in tokens) check1 =  any(item in TSCA for item in tokens2)